bamthomas/flac2mp3/README.md

 # Description
-This is 2 utility scripts for transcoding flac files into mp3 files keeping covers, tags, and directory structure.
+This is 1 utility scripts (in `src/main`) for transcoding flac files into mp3 files keeping covers, tags, and directory structure.
 It is multithreaded and creates as much thread as the number of cores on the host.

 The flac tags will be added to the mp3 files ut8 encoded, and if a cover.jpg file is found in the flac files directory it will be added to the mp3.